kienstra/bootstrap-widget-styling/readme.txt

 == Changelog ==

 = 1.0.4 =
-* Fixed issue with multiple 'Archives' or 'Categories' widgets.
+* Fix issue with multiple 'Archives' or 'Categories' widgets.
 * Improve how the markup is reformatted, removing the need for the JS file.

 = 1.0.3 =